LucyLovesCircus

 In the end, I took matters into my own hands—quite literally—transferring the image to PowerPoint and using some copy and paste to cover the unwanted details with flowers.
 While Don Bosco might have approved of my sleight of hand, it was probably not very Stoic.

 My stubborn battle against macabre imagery reminded me of another meditation on impermanence.
-Recently, I listened to The Miracle of Mindfulness by Nobel Prize nominee (nominated by Martin Luther King), Global Peace Prize Winner and Buddhist monk Thich Nhat Hanh.
+Recently, I listened to The Miracle of Mindfulness by Thich Nhat Hanh, the Bhuddist monk who was a Nobel Prize nominee (nominated by Martin Luther King) and Global Peace Prize Winner.
 He describes a practice among young monks in training: meditating on their own mortality—visualizing their bodies decomposing, flesh returning to the earth, until nothing remains but dust.
 Morbid as it sounds, such reflections lead not to fear, but to a deeper embrace of life.
 Carpe diem.

 On that note, Don Bosco also urged: “Do good while you still have time.”
 That phrase has been on my mind lately, as I approach a milestone birthday and feel an increasing urgency to get my words out—especially as my back struggles to keep up with my energy levels, and I find myself on standby for surgery, a stark reminder of time’s passage.